 According to the program manager and program administrator staff, JACO closely examines past pick-up trends to inform and develop marketing plans.
-Observations about the program's seasonality-with participation rising in the spring and summer and peaking in the fall-led program administrator staff to recommend advertising and bill inserts align with this seasonal behavior.
+Observations about the program's seasonality-with higher participation in spring and fall-led program administrator staff to recommend advertising and bill inserts align with this seasonal behavior.
 Consequently, during 2013 and 2014 advertising expenditures were highest in April-May and August-September.